The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Relation between Bruhat--Tits strata and Deligne--Lusztig varieties

 Since $U\stackrel{h}{\subset} U^\sharp$, we have $M\stackrel{h}{\subset} M^\sharp$.
 The relation \eqref{equ:Z-strata_points} implies that $M\cap \tau(M)\stackrel{\leq 1}{\subset} M$.
 Next, we have

 Hence the lattice $M$ defines a point in $\cN_{n,\ep}^{[h]}(\kappa)$.
 We conclude that $M\in \cZ(\Lambda)(\kappa)$. \end{proof}

 \begin{theorem} Let $\Lambda$ be a vertex lattice of type $t\ge h$ in $\bV$.
-Then the morphism $\Psi_{\cZ}$ defines an isomorphism $\cZ(\Lambda)\rightarrow S_{\Lambda}$. \end{theorem} \begin{proof} By Lemma \ref{lem:Z-strata_points}, we know that $\Psi_{\cZ}$ is a bijection for any perfect field $\kappa$ over $\F$.
-We will show in Theorem \ref{thm:Z-strata_points} that this property extends to any field $k$ over $\F$.
-Given this result and the fact that $S_\Lambda$ is normal (Theorem \ref{thm:symplectic main}) together with the properness of $\Psi_{\cZ}$ (as it is a morphism between projective varieties), it follows from Zariski's main theorem that $\Psi_{\cZ}$ is an isomorphism. \end{proof}
+Then the morphism $\Psi_{\cZ}$ defines an isomorphism $\cZ(\Lambda)\rightarrow S_{\Lambda}$. \end{theorem} \begin{proof} Recall that $\cZ(\Lambda)$ is a projective scheme (see the discussion after Definition \ref{def:YZ-cycles}) and is normal by Theorem \ref{thm:LM-results}.
+By Lemma \ref{lem:Z-strata_points}, we know that $\Psi_{\cZ}$ is a bijection for any perfect field $\kappa$ over $\F$.
+We will show in Proposition \ref{thm:Z-strata_points} that this property extends to any field $k$ over $\F$.
+Applying this to the function field of $S_{\Lambda}$ shows that $\cZ(\Lambda)$ is irreducible and $\Psi_{\cZ}$ is birational.
+Given this result, the normality of $S_{\Lambda}$, and the properness of $\Psi_{\cZ}$ (as it is a morphism between projective varieties), it follows from Zariski's main theorem that $\Psi_{\cZ}$ is an isomorphism. \end{proof}

+\begin{proposition} The isomorphism $\Psi_{\cZ}$ is compatible with inclusions of vertex lattices.
+In other words, given two vertex lattices $\Lambda_1\subseteq \Lambda_2$ in $\cL_\cZ$, we have the following commutative diagram

+here, the inclusion in the top row is defined in a natural way.
+The inclusion in the bottom row is given by taking the image of $\cV\subset \Omega_{\Lambda_2}$ under the morphism